 Do you know that 2 Billion + searches that happen every month on Pinterest?

-Yes, Pinterest is more like a search engine along a social media platform.
+Yes, Pinterest is more like a search engine these days.
 Working on Pinterest over the weeks, I have noticed that we can get massive traffic to our blogs if we are able to create stunning pins consistently.

 In fact, I just started using Pinterest seriously to drive traffic to my blog and here are the results for the last 30 days: